Wednesday, September 18, 2024

 I was hoping and expecting that Alex, Josie’s mother, would have an insightful conversation with Josie on this, and that there would be a reflection on the relationship that was masked as “love.”

 The book was published in 2007.
 Has bullying changed since then?
 Are schools doing more to address it?
-As I researched the topic to write this blog post, I was shocked to find an endless list of children and teenagers who committed suicide for being bullied.
+As I researched the topic to write this blog post, I was shocked to find an endless list of children and teenagers who committed suicide after they had been bullied.
 You can check this link yourself to verify my statement:

 https://duckduckgo.com/?t=h_&q=cases+of+children+who+committed+suicide+after+being+bullied&ia=web